peidacai/espresso-math.github.io/_posts/2016-10-19-General-Assembly-Project04.md

 ### 2. Web Scraping

 Salaries data was scraped from [www.indeed.com](www.indeed.com).
-Some pre-project research was conducted on the best cities for data scientists in the USA and a list of 246 cities was scraped from a separate [site](https://www.goodcall.com/data-center/best-places-data-scientists) as the list of cities to search for salaries.
+Some pre-project research was conducted on the best cities for data scientists in the USA and a list of 246 cities was scraped from a separate [site](https://www.goodcall.com/data-center/best-places-data-scientists) as the basis to search for salaries.
 Search results was restricted to 300 per city and the following information was extracted:

    - Job Title
    - Location